quantum-engineering-polito/CourseNotes/content/QCM Physics/10_Aharonov-Bohm effect/Aharonov-Bohm effect.md

 }
 $$

-we can plot $A$ versus r and it becomes evident that there are regions in space where the value of B is zero while the value of A is not:
+we can plot $A$ versus r and it becomes evident that there are regions in space where the value of $B$ is zero while the value of $A$ is not:

 ![[Aversusr.svg|400]]

-# Schrödinger eq of the system
+# Schrödinger equation of the system

 We start from the general Schrödinger equation like in the case of the Quantum Hall effect :